 How to Recover Deleted Data From Table in SQL Server Using SQL Repair Tool

 All solutions described above can only be helpful if you have the latest backup of your database.
 In many scenarios, the above steps will fail like lack of good backup, enter new data in the lines, and the case of altered database lines are not defined.
 To recover deleted records in SQL Server, use an expert solution SQL Recovery software.
 This will help you to recover deleted table in SQL Server without altering any kind of data.
-It is capable to fix all SQL errors and can repair corrupt MDF and NDF database file with all components like tables, rules, functions, triggers, etc.
+It is capable to fix all SQL errors and can repair corrupt MDF and NDF database files with all components like tables, rules, functions, triggers, etc.

 To know how to retrieve deleted records in SQL Server, follow the below discussed steps.